Perfect with Middle Eastern cuisine, but well suited to be a spice rack staple…

 Don’t be surprised that once you try crushed Aleppo pepper (also known as the Halaby pepper), it’ll be hard to settle on generic chili powder or red pepper flakes again.
 It’s that tasty – a moderate heat, a touch of salt, with more than a hint of tomato-like fruitiness, raison-y tang, and cumin earthiness.
 It’s the perfect spice pairing with Mediterranean cuisine, but it’s just as good as a spice rack staple for pizza, meats, stews, and even desserts.

 NOTE: Due to the current violence in Syria, Aleppo pepper has become harder to find for sale fresh or freshly crushed in the United States.
-Jarred Aleppo pepper flakes are still widely available online and in specialty stores.
+Jarred flakes are still widely available online and in specialty stores.

 Where does Aleppo pepper come from?